-Human brain is still one of the biggest enigmas in nature.
+The human brain is still one of the biggest enigmas in nature.
 A map of the human brain would have far-reaching implications way beyond the field of medicine, but it’s such a fantastically complicated organ that scientists are still only just getting started at.

-The practical applications of mapping the brain would be on a scale similar to mapping of the genome.
+The practical applications of mapping the brain would be on a scale similar to the mapping of the genome.
 Who knows?
 A working computer model of the human mind could make it possible to alter our memories, store and create artificial intelligence, or even upload human consciousness to a computer!

 Mind uploading may be accomplished by either of two methods:

 Mind uploading would be achieved by scanning and mapping the salient features of a biological brain, and then by copying, transferring, and storing that information state into a computer system or another computational device.
-The simulated mind could be within simulated world or virtual reality, supported by a 3D body simulation model.
+The simulated mind could be within a simulated world of virtual reality, supported by a 3D body simulation model.

-- Gradual replacement of neurons.
+- The gradual replacement of neurons.